 When we look at a certain stock for trading, there are certain parameters we look at before we start investing in that stock such as technical parameters, fundamental parameters, futures and options parameters.
-One of the most important futures parameters is the Open Interest.
+One of the most important futures parameters is the role of open interest.
 When we talk about ‘open interest’ in the context of futures market, it is basically the total number of open contracts in the futures segment.
 In this article, we will discuss about the role of open interest in the futures market.

 What is Open Interest?